samuelssj123/shengjie.github.io/_pages/about.md

 Shengjie Song is currently an undergraduate student in [BIBS](https://bibs.bnu.edu.cn/) at Beijing Normal University.
 Born at Qingdao, Shandong, China.
 His major is Financial Technology and his research interests include asset pricing, financial economy, the intersection of computer science and finance.

-Here is a more detailed CV.
+If you want more detailed information, please [email](mailto:sjs@mail.bnu.edu.cn) at me.

 Research Interests
 ====